gatsbyjs/gatsby/docs/docs/reference/cloud/gatsby-cloud-environment-variables.md

 - `NODE_VERSION`: Specify the version of Node.js your project should use.
 For example, `NODE_VERSION=10`.
 Defaults to `14`.
 - `NPM_TOKEN`: Use to access private npm modules.
 - `NPM_REGISTRY`: Use to set the URL of a private registry.
-- `YARN_FLAGS`: Flags that are passed through to the yarn command.
+- `PNPM_FLAGS`: Flags that are passed through to the pnpm command.
 - `NODE_OPTIONS`: Passed through as options for Node.js.
 For example, - `NODE_OPTIONS=--max-old-space-size=4096`.
 - `PREFIX_PATHS`: Set to true to enable the `--prefix-paths` flag during `gatsby build`.
 See the docs on [prefix-paths](/docs/how-to/previews-deploys-hosting/path-prefix/).